-To abnormally terminate a ping session, type the escape sequence--by default, $Ctrl-^X$.
-You type the default by simultaneously pressing and releasing the Ctrl, Shift, and 6 keys, and then pressing the X key.
+To abnormally terminate a ping session, type the escape sequence-by default, Ctrl-^ X. You type the default by simultaneously pressing and releasing the Ctrl, Shift, and 6 keys, and then pressing the X key.

-The table below describes the test characters that the ping facility sends.
+Table 44 describes the test characters that the ping facility sends.